Study in Norway

 What's special about Norway?

 Norway is known worldwide as a peaceful and safe democratic country that favours equality.
 Norway is also known to offer a high quality of life in many aspects.
-Here are few examples of areas where Norway stands out:
+Here are a few examples of areas where Norway stands out:

 - Norway is ranked #1 on the Human Development Index (2015), and has been “the best country in which to live” more than 10 times according to the United Nations Development Programme (Human Development Reports)